Crossing Mountain Passes in Deep Snow

 A few minutes after the sun disappears behind the mountain peak, we reach the top of the pass and thus the end of the “Via Silenzi”.
 In theory, we could now hop on a PostBus and head home.
 But we don’t.
 Instead, we check into the pass hotel Süsom-Givè and delay our return to everyday life by one more night.

-Thalia chose to move to Graubünden and has been bringing journalists and bloggers to the region’s most beautiful places for Graubünden Ferien for the last five years.
+Thalia chose to move to Graubünden and has been bringing journalists and bloggers to the region’s most beautiful places for Graubünden Ferien since 2016.
 When she isn’t sitting behind a desk, she loves being out and about in nature; either with her dog or her camera.